Skip to content

 Flume

-In real world there are many common problems which can’t be solved by the existing components like if I have well defined structured database and ask help to some of software engineer then each one can implement their logic and do analytics for me.
-But, data is not always in structured manner.
-Let’s take one example, if you assume Google is taking logs.
-I assume that Google has very strategic and good way to do this but this is only an assumption that on each day every keyword typed in Google search box are written in file.
+In the real world, many common problems can’t be solved by the existing components like if I have well defined structured database and ask for help from some software engineer then each one can implement their logic and do analytics for me.
+But, data is not always in a structured manner.
+Let’s take one example if you assume Google is taking logs.
+I assume that Google has a very strategic and good way to do this but this is only an assumption that each day every keyword typed in the Google search box is written in the file.
 Now, do analytics for Google.
 I guess you are getting my points.
-All logs, whether they are event based or specific action based, are most difficult to analyze. these data that is where I may present Flume.
+All logs, whether they are event-based or specific action-based, are most difficult to analyze. these data that is where I may present Flume.

-Flume is a utility for harvesting, aggregating and moving huge amounts of log data or text files in and out of Hadoop.
-Input of flume can be anything like Avro (another Hadoop component), files, system logs, HDFS, HBase.
+Flume is a utility for harvesting, aggregating, and moving huge amounts of log data or text files in and out of Hadoop.
+The input of flume can be anything like Avro (another Hadoop component), files, system logs, HDFS, and HBase.
 Flume itself has a query processing engine, so it’s easy to transform each new batch of data before it is shuttled to the intended sink.

 So far,

-From All above discussed components just few are well known components which are developed by famous software companies and each one is designed for very specific purpose so, for Hadoop I can say that it’s not single person or company’s idea to build it.
-With Hadoop and its ecosystem most interesting thing I found is names of each component.
-You can also see that each component has unique name and every name has its own story.
+From All the above-discussed components just a few are well-known components that are developed by famous software companies and each one is designed for a very specific purpose so, for Hadoop, I can say that it’s not a single person or company idea to build it.
+With Hadoop and its ecosystem most interesting thing I found is the names of each component.
+You can also see that each component has a unique name and every name has its own story.
 Hadoop is powerful because it is extensible and it is easy to integrate with any component.

 Power of Hadoop

-Well, Hadoop is powerful yet widely used by the big brands in the real world.
-In this section I am going to share some case studies which tell their stories itself.
+Well, Hadoop is powerful yet widely used by big brands in the real world.
+In this section, I am going to share some case studies that tell their stories.

-Last.fm is personalized radio which is having 40M unique users and 500M different page view each month.
-Every page view leads to at least one log line and different actions leads to multiple logs.
-Site is doing analytics of this vast data set and they find site states, reporting charts via Hadoop.
+Last. fm is personalized radio which has 40M unique users and 500M different page views each month.
+Every page view leads to at least one log line and different actions lead to multiple logs.
+The site is doing analytics of this vast data set and they find site states, and reporting charts via Hadoop.

 Case Study – 2: Our favorite Facebook

-To manage large size of Facebook users, to determine application quality, to Generate statistics about site usage, Facebook is using multiple Hadoop Clusters.
-With use of Hadoop Cluster, Facebook is loading 250 GB every day and have hundreds of jobs running each day on these data.
+To manage a large size of Facebook users, determine application quality, and Generate statistics about site usage, Facebook is using multiple Hadoop Clusters.
+With the use of the Hadoop Cluster, Facebook is loading 250 GB every day and has hundreds of jobs running each day on this data.
 An amazingly large fraction of Facebook engineers have run Hadoop jobs at some point.

 Case Study – 3: Google itself